 He says his union has received numerous complaints from foreign fisherman that they have been physically abused while working in New Zealand waters.

-Next story in National: List of skills shortages updated
+Next story in New Zealand: List of skills shortages updated

 Copyright © 2011, Radio New Zealand